Widespread fear and anxiety among renters

 Available in other languages

 Australia's first national survey of the rental market has revealed widespread fear and anxiety among tenants.
-Researchers say renters are putting up with substandard housing and lack the power to demand basic property maintenance for fear of eviction.
-A feature presented by Anita Barar
+Image: Devaki Monani (SBS)

 By Lydia Feng, Brianna Roberts